Scenic sunset over the ocean with silhouettes of people on the shore and golden reflection on the water, dated April 11, 2011

 The lighthouse stood hauntingly regal.
 Rusted, weathered, almost forgotten.
 But to me, it felt like it remembered every climber who ever dared.
 It saw me.
 It saw all of us.

-We laughed.
-We teased.
-We jumped for photos at the peak like we’d conquered something larger than the trail—maybe something within ourselves.
+We laughed, teased, and jumped for photos at the peak like we’d conquered something larger than the trail—maybe something within ourselves.

 🧭 Waves That Stayed